gloveboxes/prompt_flow_workshop/docs/workshop.md

 ### Retrieving product information

-To retrieve product information, we'll use the Azure AI Search index that was created in the previous section.
-First, we'll generate an embedding for the question and perform a keyword and semantic search on the product index in Azure AI Search.
+To retrieve product information, we'll use Azure AI Search.
+First, we'll generate an embedding for the question and perform a hybrid keyword and semantic search on the `contoso-products` index in Azure AI Search.

 #### Generate an embedding